• Skip to main content

 If you're dealing with challenging symptoms, an introduction diet may be the best way to get some immediate relief.
 Once you've alleviated symptoms, you can begin introducing more foods, one at a time.

-Step 1: Read about SCD
+Step 1: Read the guidelines

-Step 2: Review the intro meal plan
+Step 2: Build a meal plan

-Step 4: Start SCD
+Step 3: Start SCD

 Build a shopping list from your recipes and shop for what you'll need for at least a week.
 I recommend using the freshest ingredients possible.